 Cardiff (370,000 residents) became Wales’s capital city only in 1955 — making it the youngest capital city in the British Isles — and has spent the subsequent 70 years building the infrastructure and identity of a genuine capital.
 The Cardiff Bay regeneration (the former coal and iron export docks, now a modern waterfront district housing the Welsh Parliament/Senedd, the Wales Millennium Centre arts complex, the Norwegian Church arts centre, and the Pierhead building) is one of Britain’s most successful urban regeneration projects.
 Cardiff Castle (the Roman fort and Norman castle at the city centre, with the Victorian Gothic extravagance of the Marquess of Bute’s castle apartments) and the Civic Centre’s Edwardian baroque architecture provide a historical anchor for a city that combines Welsh cultural pride with the energy of a young university city (Cardiff University, Cardiff Metropolitan, and the Royal Welsh College of Music and Drama).

-• Cardiff Castle: The Norman fortress transformed by the Marquess of Bute (the world’s richest man in the 1860s) into a Victorian Gothic fantasy — the Clock Tower, the Banqueting Hall, and the Arab Room (decorated in 12th-century Moorish style) represent some of the most extraordinary Victorian Gothic interiors in Britain
+- Cardiff Castle: The Norman fortress transformed by the Marquess of Bute (the world’s richest man in the 1860s) into a Victorian Gothic fantasy — the Clock Tower, the Banqueting Hall, and the Arab Room (decorated in 12th-century Moorish style) are Burges’s Victorian Gothic interiors at their most theatrical

 Snowdonia (Eryri): Wales’s Mountains